-Tenerife is the largest of the Canary Islands and a prime destination for millions of tourists looking for hot weather and paradise-like beaches all year round.
-Most of those stay at a handful of well-known resort towns – such as Playa de las Americas and Los Cristianos.
+There’s no other way to describe Tenerife but as simply stunning.
+Lots of travelers (millions) are able to appreciate its rustic beauty every year.
+Most of them stay at a handful of well-known resort towns – such as Playa de las Americas and Los Cristianos.
 However, those aren’t your only options – by far.

 When to Go

-Most tourists choose Tenerife as their Summer or Winter holiday destination.
+Most visitors choose Tenerife as their Summer or Winter holiday destination.
 That’s because Tenerife’s weather is so warm and sunny during Summer and even during Winter it’s still more appealing than Europe’s weather.
 You may still be able to find places in Tenerife away from the crowds during those seasons but it’s definitely more challenging!
+And if you can’t travel in December as suggested above the months that follow are also great.

 Avoid the Carnival and Easter seasons!
 Otherwise, you’ll have a relaxing time in Tenerife during the months of March, April, and May.
 Temperatures are usually around 20ºC/68ºF.
 During Spring, you may even get away with staying in the southern area of the island – where the crowds gather during the Summer and Winter months.